stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/about-lab.md

 ## Datadog Metrics

 Log in to [Datadog](https://app.datadoghq.com) using the trial credentials the lab created for you.
 You will see the Application Performance Monitoring (APM) Services page listing all of the services the Datadog Agent is reporting from the lab.
+If you don't see any services, change the **env:** dropdown to `synthetics-cicd`.
+This is the environment for all of the services in this course.
+(Note that you will only see the environment selection dropdown if your trial account has metrics from multiple environments, i.e. other Learning Center course labs.)

 ![Storedog Services](./assets/services.png)

 To see how these services interact with each other, navigate to APM > Service Map.
 By filtering **Web** services, you can see that store-frontend communicates with advertisements-service and discounts-service.
+If you don't see connections between these services yet, give it a minute or two for Datadog to catch up.

 ![Storedog Services Map](./assets/services_map.png)